The complete guide to wearing a collar pin (and how a collar bar and collar clip are different)

 Since the whole point of wearing a collar bar, or one of the variants, is to bring the collar together, you’ll want to stick with a straight or normal-spread collar.
 Wide-spread or cutaway collars pretty much defeat the purpose.

 Also, since this accessory is dressy, I think it’s best to stick to your go-to business dress shirts.
-That means that fabrics like strong stripes, and definitely your white or light blue favorites, will look best with any type of collar bar.
+That means that fabrics like strong stripes will look best with any type of collar bar.

 Neck tie considerations